RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 });
 ```

-The `assertArrayContains()` again does what you'd expect, it finds a value in an array.
+The `assertArrayContains()` assertion again does what you'd expect, it finds a value in an array.
 But in contrast to the `assertStringContains()` assertion it is quite complicated and contains [nested loops](https://github.com/denoland/deno/blob/master/std/testing/asserts.ts#L278) which is concerning.
 I've noticed some bugs in the assertion, so you may experience unexpected behavior with this assertion.

 ```js
 Deno.test("Test Assert Array Contains", () => {